• Skip to primary navigation

 Process until finely minced.

-Add 2 pounds of cubed watermelon, 1 tablespoon of lime juice and a pinch of salt and process until pureed.
-The total amount of liquid should be about 4 cups, as per markings on the food processor.
+Add the 2 pounds of watermelon chunks, 1 tablespoon of lime juice and a pinch of salt and process until pureed.
+The total amount of liquid should be about 4 cups per markings on the food processor.

-Then pour the watermelon puree mixture in a shallow stainless steel pan and place it in the freezer.
-If desired, you can strain the mixture to create a more refined granita.
+Pour the watermelon puree mixture into a shallow stainless steel pan and place it in the freezer.
+You can strain the mixture if desired to create a more refined granita.

 At this point, cover and allow to freeze undisturbed for at least 2 hours.